Qumulo/getting-started-guide/_includes/content-reuse/hardware-guides/creating-usb-drive-installer.md

 1. When the **ISOHybrid image detected** dialog box appears, click **Write in DD Image mode** and then click **OK**.

+   {% include important.html content="For this operation to succeed, you must use DD Image mode." %}

 1. To confirm the operation, destroy all data on the USB drive, and image the drive click **OK**.